nutzmann/eventos-tics-br/README.md

 #eventos-tics-br

 # Lista de Eventos relacionados a Tecnologias de Informação Comunicação e Segurança no Brasil
-  _List of events about Information, Communication & Security Technologies in Brazil_
+  _List of events related to Information, Communication & Security Technologies in Brazil_